 - Again, you will return to the New Formatting Rule box. just click on OK.

 - Finally, the execution of all the steps returns a result similar to the image below.

 Read More: Conditional Formatting Multiple Text Values in Excel (4 Easy Ways)

 Method 2: Using Custom Rule to Conditional Format Text Color

 We can apply a custom rule to Conditional Format texts with color.

-Type the below formula in Format values where this formula is true box.
+- Afterward, type the below formula in the Format values where this formula is true box.

-In the end, you’ll get a result like depicted in the image below.
+- Finally, you’ll get a similar result depicted in the image below.

 - How to Use Conditional Formatting Based on VLOOKUP in Excel